 Budgets are adopted on a basis of accounting consistent with accounting principles generally accepted in the United States of America (GAAP) for the General Fund with the exception of salaries and benefits, which are budgeted only to the extent expected to be paid rather than on the modified accrual basis of accounting.
-The Special Revenue Fund budgets on a basis of accounting consistent with GAAP with the exception of salaries and benefits, which are budgeted only to the extent expected to be paid rather than on the modified accrual basis of accounting.
-All other governmental funds adopt budgets on the modified accrual basis of accounting.
-Capital projects funds adopt project-length budgets.
+The Special Revenue Program Fund budgets on a basis of accounting consistent with GAAP with the exception of salaries and benefits, which are budgeted to be paid rather than on the modified accrual basis of accounting.
+All other governmental funds adopt budgets on the modified accrual basis of accounting with the exception of the Capital Projects Fund, which adopts project-length budgets.

 On or before October 1 of each year, each county board of education shall prepare and submit to the State Superintendent of Education the annual budget to be adopted by the County Board of Education.
-The Superintendent or County Board of Education shall not approve any budget for operations of the school for any fiscal year which shall show expenditures in excess of income estimated to be available plus any balances on hand.
+The Superintendent of County Board of Education shall not approve any budget for operations of the school for any fiscal year which shall show expenditures in excess of income estimated to be available plus any balances on hand.